The MTCA Coaching Team

 Lee Aaron Rosen

 In addition to coaching, Ellen holds a Master of Science degree, an American Speech-Language-Hearing Association Certificate of Clinical Competence, and a New York state license in Speech-Language Pathology.
-She specializes in medical voice therapy and served as Educational Outreach Coordinator and clinician for the University of Pittsburgh Voice Center from 2007-May 2010.
-Ellen now does her clinical work as a Voice and Speech Pathologist with Weill Cornell’s Parker Institute for the Voice in NYC.
-Her patients include Tony and Obie Award-winning performers, recording artists, teachers, attorneys, business executives, and other professional voice users.
+She specializes in medical voice therapy and served as Educational Outreach Coordinator and clinician for the University of Pittsburgh Voice Center from 2007-May 2010 and as a Voice and Speech Pathologist with Weill Cornell’s Parker Institute for the Voice in NYC from May 2010-Oct.
+2016.
+She now maintains a private voice therapy practice and continues to work collaboratively with laryngologists in NYC and nationwide.
+Her patients have included Tony and Obie Award-winning performers, recording artists, teachers, attorneys, business executives, and other professional voice users.
 She especially loves working as a voice therapist with high school and collegiate theatre students and child and adolescent professional performers.

 Ellen served as one of two Assistant Voice Coaches for the Broadway musical Matilda from Dec.
 2012 until Jan.
 2014 where she had the great joy of working with, among other members of the wonderful cast, MTCA alumnus Clay Thomson!
 After working on its off-Broadway run in 2014, Ellen was Vocal Coach for Hand to God on Broadway from Feb.
 2015-Jan.
 2016.
-Currently, Ellen serves as vocal health advisor for the Broadway production of The Crucible.
+She also served as vocal health advisor for the 2016 Broadway production of The Crucible and the 2017 off-Broadway production of Yen.
 Ellen brings her knowledge of the vocal demands an 8-show week to MTCA students to foster strong vocal health habits before they enter the rigorous collegiate training environment.

 Born and raised in Pittsburgh, PA, Leo is a Carnegie Mellon graduate with a BFA in Acting/Musical Theatre.